M2BL/NextPyper/README.md

 NextPyper expects a nucleotide fasta file with the sequences of the targeted loci, what we call the probe set.
 Probe sets can be divided into two categories:

 - **Multi probe sets**: Contains multiple sequences per locus/gene (*e.g.* Angiosperms353).
 - **Single probe sets**: Contains a single sequence per locus.
-Usually, custom probe sets designed from a single reference genome are in this category.
+Usually, custom probe sets designed from a single reference genome fall in this category.

 Sequence names in the probe set are required to be simple (letters, numbers and underscore, characters only).
 Additionally no duplicated names are allowed.

-Currently, only coding regions are supported.
+Currently, only coding regions that can be translated are supported.

 #### Single-probe sets

-If you are using a single-probe set, only need to worry sticking to the naming conventions described above.
+If you are using a single-probe set, you only need to worry about sticking to the naming conventions described above.
 To check your probes, you can use `nextpyper validate`:

 ```bash
 $ nextpyper validate --probes probes.fasta